Develooper-Dan/list-pagination-and-filtering/README.md

 # Treehouse Techdegree:
-# FSJS project 2 - List Filter and Pagination
+# FSJS project 2 - List filtering and Pagination

 The aim of this project was to use unobtrusive JavaScript on given fictive students lists of varying length to add means of pagination and filtering to a HTML-Document without changing the actual